TuringLang/docs/markdown/1_GaussianMixtureModel.md

+---
-# Unsupervised Learning using Bayesian Mixture Models
+title: Unsupervised Learning using Bayesian Mixture Models
+permalink: /:collection/:name/
+---

 The following tutorial illustrates the use *Turing* for clustering data using a Bayesian mixture model.
 The aim of this task is to infer a latent grouping (hidden structure) from unlabelled data.

 More specifically, we are interested in discovering the grouping illustrated in figure below.
-This example consists of 2-D data points, i.e. $\boldsymbol{x} = \{x_i\}_{i=1}^N \,, x_i \in \mathcal{R}^2$, which are distributed according to Gaussian distributions.
+This example consists of 2-D data points, i.e. $$\boldsymbol{x} = \{x_i\}_{i=1}^N \,, x_i \in \mathcal{R}^2$$, which are distributed according to Gaussian distributions.
 For simplicity, we use isotropic Gaussian distributions but this assumption can easily be relaxed by introducing additional parameters.

 ```julia